Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Introduction

 In contrast, the corrected product formulas we establish in this work are high-order product formulas that apply to both perturbed $(\alpha \ll1)$ and non-perturbed $(\alpha=1)$ systems.
 Using the three types of correctors we introduce, we also develop several customized low-order product formulas that reduce the error scaling of their non-corrected versions with respect to both~$\alpha$ and~$t$.
 Furthermore, we provide constructive procedures for compiling the correctors using the Hamiltonian terms and rigorously analyze the error of the compilations.

-Our established corrected product formulas achieve the error scaling $\mathcal{O}(\alpha^2 t^{k+1})$ for perturbed systems.
-As we were completing this work, we became aware of an independent work in Ref.~\cite{BCD+24} on simulating perturbed systems using product formulas with the same error scaling as ours.
-Specifically, Ref.~\cite{BCD+24} presents an algorithm called THRIFT for approximating $\exp(-\i Ht)$ that achieve the error $\mathcal{O}(\alpha^2 t^{k+1})$ for perturbed systems with the Hamiltonian $H=A+\alpha B$.
+Our established corrected product formulas achieve the error scaling $\order{\alpha^2 t^{k+1}}$ for perturbed systems.
+As we were completing this work, we became aware of independent work in Ref.~\cite{BCD+24} on simulating perturbed systems using product formulas with the same error scaling as ours.
+Specifically, Ref.~\cite{BCD+24} presents an algorithm called THRIFT for approximating $\exp(-\i Ht)$ that achieves the error $\order{\alpha^2 t^{k+1}}$ for perturbed systems with the Hamiltonian $H=A+\alpha B$.
 The approach of Ref.~\cite{BCD+24} is to move into the interaction frame of~$A$ and simulate the resulting interaction-picture Hamiltonians using product formulas.
-Hamiltonian simulation in the interaction picture~\cite{GN19} generally requires ancillary qubits and performing some controlled evolutions to achieve a gate cost that, in theory, scales better with the evolution time and simulation error than product formulas, although empirical studies show product-formula-based approaches can perform better in practice~\cite{CMN+18,CS19}.
-Ref.~\cite{BCD+24}, however, avoids the requirements of the interaction-picture simulation and uses the structure of the Hamiltonian to provide an ancilla-free simulation that only involves a product of exponentials according to terms of the Hamiltonian.
+Hamiltonian simulation in the interaction picture~\cite{GN19} generally requires ancillary qubits and performing some controlled evolutions to achieve a gate cost that, in theory, scales better with the evolution time and simulation error than product formulas.
+However, empirical studies show product-formula-based approaches can perform better in practice~\cite{CMN+18,CS19}.
+Reference~\cite{BCD+24}, however, avoids the requirements of the interaction-picture simulation and uses the structure of the Hamiltonian to provide an ancilla-free simulation that involves only a product of exponentials according to terms of the Hamiltonian.
 Indeed, the product formula proposed in Ref.~\cite{BCD+24} involves exponentials of $A$ and $A+\alpha H_j$, where $H_j$ are summands of $B$; i.e., $B=\sum_j H_j$.
-Ref.~\cite{BCD+24} also shows the error scaling quadratic in~$\alpha$ cannot be improved using products of time-ordered evolutions according to the terms of the Hamiltonian, although it presents non-product-formula approaches based on the Magnus expansion to achieve error beyond-quadratic scaling only for very small~$\alpha$.
-Error scaling beyond quadratic in~$\alpha$ using the Magnus expansion also appears in a concurrent work~\cite{ST24}.
+Reference~\cite{BCD+24} also shows the quadratic error scaling in~$\alpha$ cannot be improved using products of time-ordered evolutions according to the terms of the Hamiltonian.
+However, it presents non-product-formula approaches based on the Magnus expansion to achieve beyond-quadratic error scaling only for very small~$\alpha$.
+Beyond-quadratic error scaling in~$\alpha$ using the Magnus expansion also appears in a concurrent work~\cite{ST24}.